WHY IS SKYDIVING SO EXPENSIVE?

 Everyday business expenses/overhead – utilities, office staff payroll, pilot pay, advertising, training, building/hangar rents, supplies and more.)

-After the above expenses, there isn’t much left over, It’s a labor of love.
-Though there are lots of skydiving deals out there that advertise a lower cost skydive, just remember to read the fine print and know exactly what you’ll be getting for that price.
+After the above expenses, there isn’t much left over.
+They skydiving business is truly a labor of love.
+Though there are lots of skydiving deals out there advertising a cheap skydive, just remember to read the fine print and know exactly what you’ll be getting for that price.
 You tend to get what you pay for.
 Check out our deals, with no hidden fees or costs and let us help you have the best experience ever.